top of page

 • Consent is mutual, ongoing, and reversible

-• Attraction, curiosity, or intention do not equal permission
+• Attraction, curiosity, or intention do not equate to permission

-• When engagement isn’t mutual, the practice is to adjust or step back
+• When desired connection isn’t mutual, the practice is to adjust or step back

 9.png